Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 That was the problem with being a Whitecrest.
 Sometimes the clan’s passion for the guileful solution made it easy to forget that straightforward approaches such as an outright abuse of authority were even an option.
 Mavil clearly foresaw that whichever Brother wound up caught between Clan One-Fang and the Interspecies Dominion was going to have to scrap for his life, and had seen the chance to extend his claws and swipe.

 Regaari abandoned all pretense at circumspection.
-"I… see.
+"I... see.
 And I assume you’ve arranged matters so that there aren’t enough Fathers on hand to countermand that order."

 "Now that you mention it, all the ones who could overrule me are away on urgent business."
 Mavil bared his fangs a little.
 "How strange."